Biology – Testing for biological molecules | e-Consult

 Procedure:

-- Add a few drops of the sample to a test tube.
+- Add a small amount of the sample to a test tube.

-- Add several drops of copper(II) sulfate solution to the test tube.
+- Add a few drops of iodine solution (typically potassium iodide dissolved in water) to the test tube.

 - Mix the solution thoroughly.